Our site's other most useful files

 For example, at 10 AM on a typical Saturday CNBC will be running an infomercial with gruesome graphics for a habit-forming laxative targeted to suggestible hypochondriacs.
 Bloomberg will be running a superbly edited interview with an orchestra conductor about his new, state-of-the-art concert hall.

-And not the insipid pap we get from A&E, Bravo, USA, and other smart monkey channels that program formulaic shows like "America's Castles."
-Bloomberg is the real thing, using scripts at home in The New Yorker.
+And not the insipid pap we get from A&E, Bravo, USA, and other smart monkey channels that program sophomoric formula shows like "America's Castles."
+Bloomberg is the real thing, using scripts that would be at home in The New Yorker.

 NBC under GE has no vestige of that.
 Years ago GE closed down NBC's structure to produce quality programming.

 After GE took control they let CNBC's reputation ride on ads such as the one for black scalp polish to hide baldness.
-That example of viewer disrespect gives insight into GE corporate culture.
-There are no standards of quality.
+That example of viewer disrespect gave insight into GE corporate culture.
+No standards of quality.
 If it pays, it plays.

 And then there's rage.
 Rage is when CNBC interrupts mature programming to present vacuous prattle endowing half-formed ideas with barbarisms ranted loudly all at once by everyone in the room.

 Mock tantrums and free-for-all cacophony is adult broadcasting in who's view?
-Oh, right, Jim Cramer, patronizing saint of the yahoo investor.
-(Sorry, Jim, but no one made you do it.)
+Oh, right, Jim Cramer, patronizing saint of the yahoo investor, and Cocksure Kudlow.

-While GE demands pay to insult viewers with moronic commercials, "Rage" they do for free.
+While GE gets paid to insult viewers with moronic commercials, "Rage" they do for free.
 What kind of focus group encouraged this?
 Surely not Squawk Box viewers or anyone who might be.
 This is programming by people impressed by scalp polish.

 CNBC's flagship Squawk Box was cleaved Dec.
 18, 2005, into two programs using the Squawk name, one from 6 to 9 AM, the other from 9 to 10, 11, whatever.
 The first part is a round table.
 The second is a broadcast live from the New York Stock Exchange.

-Mark Haines was tossed as Squawk Box host, deputized to boosting the NYSE from 9 to 10, then another hour to be bubbly and enthusiastic.
+Mark Haines (RIP) was tossed as Squawk Box host, deputized to boosting the NYSE from 9 to 10, then another hour to be bubbly and enthusiastic.
 They crammed Mark into a format with Liz Claman, queen of cliches, someone who could make me mute a live broadcast of the Hindenberg disaster.
-Someone agreed with that and Liz was replaced by spectacular Erin Burnett, the brightest flower from the Bloomburg garden and a terrific addition to CNBC's revered Hibernian Hall.
+Someone at NBC also felt that way, and Liz was replaced by spectacular Erin Burnett, the brightest flower from the Bloomburg garden and a terrific addition to CNBC's revered Hibernian Hall.
 (Claman went to Fox.)

 Squawk on the Floor reflects that TV can wangle space inside the NYSE and wander around with a cam.
-That may impress an agency time buyer, but there's no one on the floor worth hearing.
+That may impress an agency time buyer, but there's no one on the floor worth hearing anymore.
 No market genius, no eloquence, little wit, little charm.

 The concept, and here comes pussy out of the bag, is to seek market insight and prediction by interviewing grunts whose life work is filling buy and sell orders.